 WIRED Publisher Rupert Turnbull shares how to tell stories in the 21st century through a story of his own.

-Rupert is publisher of the UK edition of WIRED magazine, which won 2009 Launch of the Year at the British Society of Magazine Awards.
+Rupert is a publisher of the UK edition of WIRED magazine, which won the 2009 Launch of the Year at the British Society of Magazine Awards.

 He moved over to the magazine industry in 1998 when he joined Hello! as an advertising account manager.
-He has been in magazines ever since and worked on a number of titles including: Men’s Health, Condé Nast Traveller, House & Garden and GQ.
-He currently sits on the board of the Periodical Publisher Association who make key decisions on the issues that affect the future of the magazine industry.
+He has been in magazines ever since and worked on a number of titles including Men’s Health, Condé Nast Traveller, House & Garden, and GQ.
+He currently sits on the board of the Periodical Publisher Association who makes key decisions on the issues that affect the future of the magazine industry.

 Throughout his magazine career, Rupert has been instrumental in moving the magazine brand beyond print and paper into the digital space, events, and a host of other brand extensions.